Emmanuel, a burden lifted

 Emmanuel, first patient in Sierra Leone

-Emmanuel walked up the gangway of the Global Mercy, filled with cautious hope.
+Emmanuel was our very first patient in Sierra Leone.
+He walked up the gangway of the Global Mercy, filled with cautious hope.
 After years of struggle, the 43-year-old was about to receive surgery that would forever change his life.

 Emmanuel was the very first patient to receive surgery during the field service in Freetown, Sierra Leone.